verrazzano/docs/content/en/docs/networking/security/net-security.md

 cluster in a namespace that is annotated to do sidecar injection, it disables injection the Coherence resource using the `sidecar.istio.io/inject="false"` label shown previously.
 Furthermore, Verrazzano will create a DestinationRule in the application namespace to disable mTLS for the Coherence extend port `9000`.
 This allows a service in the mesh to call the Coherence extend proxy.
-See bob's books for an example at [bobs-books](HTTPS://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books).
+For an example, see [Bobs Books](HTTPS://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books).
-Here is an example of DestinationRule created for the bob's books application which is in the mesh and includes a Coherence cluster.
+Here is an example of DestinationRule created for the Bob's Books application which is in the mesh and includes a Coherence cluster.
 ```
 API Version:  networking.istio.io/v1beta1
 Kind:         DestinationRule